tylert/linux-pi-boot-camp/source/volunteer_info.rst

 We can't guarantee exactly when our "customers" plan to show up but it seems likely that the bulk of them are likely to show up before noon.
-The event will run for about 8 hours to allow for some flexibility in terms of how long it might take to help folks, time for breaks and delays in arrival times.
+The event will run for about 8 hours to allow for some flexibility in terms of how long it might take to help folks, time for breaks and delays in their arrival times.

 .. _Info Desk: how_to_get_there.html